solana-labs/solana/docs/src/economics_overview.md

 Transaction fees are participant-to-participant transfers, attached to network interactions as a motivation and compensation for the inclusion and execution of a proposed transaction.
 A mechanism for long-term economic stability and forking protection through partial burning of each transaction fee is also discussed below.

 First an overview of the inflation design is presented.
 This section starts with defining and clarifying [Terminology](inflation/terminology.md) commonly used subsequently in the discussion of inflation and the related components.
-Following that, we outline Solana's proposed [Inflation Schedule](inflation/inflation_schedule.md), i.e. the specific parameters that uniquely parameterize the protocol-driven inflationary issuances over time.
+Following that, we outline Solana's proposed [Inflation Schedule](inflation/inflation_schedule.md), i.e. the specific parameters that uniquely parameterize the protocol-driven inflationary issuance over time.
 Next is a brief section on [Adjusted Staking Yield](inflation/adjusted_staking_yield.md), and how token dilution might influence staking behavior.

-The specifics of validation-client economics are described in
-sections: [Validation-client
-Economics](validator_economics/overview.md), [State-validation
-Protocol-based
-Rewards](validator_economics/state_validation_protocol_based_rewards.md),
-[State-validation Transaction
-Fees](validator_economics/state_validation_transaction_fees.md).
-Also,
-the section titled [Validation Stake Delegation](validator_economics/validation_stake_delegation.md) closes with a discussion of validator delegation opportunities and marketplace.
-Additionally, in [Storage Rent Economics](storage_rent_economics.md), we describe an implementation of storage rent to account for the externality costs of maintaining the active state of the ledger.
+A overview of [Transaction Fees](transaction_fees.md) on Solana is followed by a discussion of validator delegation opportunities and marketplaces in the section titled [Validation Services](validation_services.md).
+Finally, in [Storage Rent Economics](storage_rent_economics.md), we describe an implementation of storage rent to account for the externality costs of maintaining the active state of the ledger.